JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ### Limited distributions

-With the following configuration, Amper will use the `JAVA_HOME` JDK if it's Amazon Corretto or Microsoft JDK 21.
+With the following configuration, Kargo will use the `JAVA_HOME` JDK if it's Amazon Corretto or Microsoft JDK 21.
 If not, provision the latest patch of Amazon Corretto 21, or fall back to Microsoft 21 if not found (for example on a Windows ARM64 machine).